-Store batteries in a vented plastic bucket or sturdy cardboard box.
-Do not place an airtight lid on the container because gases that vent from batteries may be trapped and create a potentially dangerous situation.
+Store batteries in a vented plastic bucket, but do not place an airtight lid on the container, because gases that vent from batteries may be trapped and create a potentially dangerous situation.

 Do not attempt to discharge a battery by short-circuiting the terminals.